 Mr. Hughes was artistic director of Ohio Ballet, interim director and then rehearsal director for Hong Kong Ballet, associate director/ballet master with Ballet de Monterrey, ballet master for Alonzo King’s Lines Contemporary Ballet, artistic director for Atlanta Ballet’s outreach program, and founder of his own educational performing group Ballet Atlantis.

-Over the past twenty-two years Mr. Hughes has choreographed over fifty ballets.
+Over the past twenty-seven years Mr. Hughes has choreographed over fifty ballets.
+His ballets have been performed in the U.S., Asia, Mexico and South Africa.
 He has been on the faculty of Hong Kong Academy for the Arts, San Francisco Dance Center and New York Academy of Ballet, among others.
+Mr. Hughes taught and choreographed at the prestigious Kaatsbaan Extreme Ballet in New York during the summers of 2014-2016 and Orlando Ballet School during the summers of 2015 and 2016.
+Mr. Hughes is currently Co-Artistic Director of the Tucson Regional Ballet and on staff as an instructor at Academy of Ballet.

-Ms. Reyman was ballet mistress for Ohio Ballet, interim ballet mistress for Hong Kong Ballet and was on the staff of the Hong Kong Academy for the Performing Arts.
+Ms. Reyman-Hughes was ballet mistress for Ohio Ballet, interim ballet mistress for Hong Kong Ballet, and was on the staff of the Hong Kong Academy for the Performing Arts.
 She has guest taught throughout the U.S. and has choreographed two chamber ballets that have been performed in Ohio and Switzerland.
-Locally, Ms. Reyman has taught at Ballet Arts in Tucson and briefly worked as a part-time ballet mistress for Ballet Tucson.
-She is grateful to the many teachers who have inspired her throughout her career and would especially like to thank Maggie Black and Alonzo King.
+Locally, Ms. Reyman-Hughes has taught at Ballet Arts in Tucson and briefly worked as a part-time ballet mistress for Ballet Tucson.
+For the past two summers, 2015 and 2016, she has taught for Orlando Ballet School’s summer intensive, and she is a certified Gyrotonic® Expansion System Level I Instructor.
+Ms. Reyman-Hughes is grateful to the many teachers who have inspired her throughout her career and would especially like to thank Maggie Black and Alonzo King.

-Ms. Reyman is married to Jeffrey Graham Hughes, and they have a daughter, Maya Esperanza.
+Ms. Reyman-Hughes is married to Jeffrey Graham Hughes, and they have a daughter, Maya Esperanza.
+Ms. Reyman-Hughes is currently Co-Artistic Director of the Tucson Regional Ballet and on staff as an instructor at Academy of Ballet.